 - impose a fine,

-- suspend the license,
+- suspend your license,

-- limit the scope of the license,
+- limit the scope of your license,

-- revoke the license,
+- revoke your license,

-- refuse to renew the license, or
+- refuse to renew your license, or

-- place the licensee on probation
+- place you on probation

 4. Fighting discipline by the Colorado Nursing Board